 Thank you for touring the Houston Audubon Society's Edith L. Moore Nature Sanctuary self-guided trail.

 This sanctuary is one of the two urban forest classrooms for the Society.
-Sims Bayou Urban Nature Center is our other classroom, located in southeast Houston.
+The Raptor and Education Center at Sims Bayou is our other classroom, located in southeast Houston.
 Many educational activities take place on the 18 acres surrounding you, including:

 The sanctuary is a place where children and grownups can experience the woods and see bugs, bees, botanies, spring flowers, fall leaves, hear birds, cicadas, feel nature, and most important of all, preserve nature in the city.

 This privately-owned sanctuary is maintained for your enjoyment.
 It is intended as a place for leisurely walking and contemplation of nature – activities that have minimal effect on the environment and on the wildlife that shares it with us.
 We urge you to do your part in protecting it by following a few necessary rules.

 NO LOUD OR EXCESSIVE NOISE

 The estimated time to walk the entire self-guided trail is about one hour.
 We hope that after you learn about the sanctuary you will feel inspired to become a member, if you are not one already.
 If you have any additional questions, feel free to visit the administration building and talk to a staff person or volunteer during our business hours.
 Please enjoy your walk through the woods.